sweigmann/dfir-infrastructure/README.md

 ### Roadmap

+1. Replace the Timesketch Notebook by a native Jupyter Notebook.
 1. Create services / scripts to automate imports and exports from Plaso to Timesketch.
 1. Integrate [DFIR Iris](https://www.dfir-iris.org/) into the per-case infrastructure.
 1. Decrease the time-to-ready when spawning a case infrastructure.
 As of now, it would take around 30 minutes, mainly because of `pipx install plaso`.